karimcarroum/Master-of-Research-Data-Science-and-eSports/README.md

 ###### Karim Carroum Sanz - karim.carroum01@estudiant.upf.edu

-Ongoing portfolio of software developed for my master's thesis using data science techniques.
+Ongoing portfolio of software developed for my master's thesis using data science techniques. $\alpha$

 Date of presentation of the thesis: June 2020.